syncfusion/blazor-docs/src/charts/chart/chart-types/error-bar.md

+---
+title: "Error Bar Chart in Blazor Charts component | Syncfusion"

+component: "Charts"

+description: "Learn here all about Error Bar Chart of Syncfusion Charts (SfCharts) component and more."
+---

-# Error Bar Chart
+# Error Bar Chart in Blazor Charts (SfCharts)

 ## Error Bar

 Error bars are graphical representations of the variability of data and used on graphs to indicate the error or uncertainty in a reported measurement.
-To render the error bar for the series, set [`Visible`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Charts.ErrorBarSettingsModel~Visible.html) as **true** in error bar object.
+To render the error bar for the series, set [`Visible`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartErrorBarSettings.html#Syncfusion_Blazor_Charts_ChartErrorBarSettings_Visible) property to **true** in [`ChartErrorBarSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartErrorBarSettings.html).

 {% aspTab template="chart/series/other-types/errorbar", sourceFiles="errorbar.razor" %}